Freedom of Information

 This information is available via this website, at no cost.

 The State Records Office holds a small collection of published print materials for reference purposes.
-Access to these materials is available to the public by arrangement, and free of charge, via physical inspection at the co-located State Records Office and State Library of WA Search Room.
+Access to these materials is available to the public by arrangement, and free of charge, via physical inspection at the co-located State Records Office and State Library of WA Archives Reading Room.

 The State Archives Collection, as defined by section 35 of the State Records Act 2000 (the Act), is outlined in the Archive Collection page of this website and access to the Collection is in accordance with the Act.